-Went to see The Improv Play by Randall colburn for Infusion Theatre this spring?
-Hope so, because Beau Forbes was in it!
-If you haven’t seen Beau in Bailiwick Chicago’s Tom Mullen directed production Fucking Men by Tony winner Joe DiPietro, you might also have seen him as James Dean in A Love Lost Life, Huck Finn in City Lit’s staged reading of The Adventures of Tom Sawyer, Jack Jingly in the original stage adaptation of The Last Unicorn for Promethean Ensemble Theater or Leo Fatz in Hobo Junction’s Bad Guys in Suits.
+Did you see Gjenganger by Akvavit Theatre this winter?
+Or maybe Allotment Annie by Infusion Theatre Company?
+Hope so, because you got to see Beau Forbes!
+If you didn’t see Beau in Bailiwick Chicago’s Tom Mullen directed production Fucking Men by Tony winner Joe DiPietro, you might also have seen him as James Dean in A Love Lost Life, Huck Finn in City Lit’s staged reading of The Adventures of Tom Sawyer, Jack Jingly in the original stage adaptation of The Last Unicorn for Promethean Ensemble Theater or Leo Fatz in Hobo Junction’s Bad Guys in Suits.
 Other theatrical roles for Beau include Peter/Mary in Corpus Christi, and working for Navy Pier during Winter Wonderfest.

 Beau Forbes was born and raised in Southern Illinois in the small town of Royalton and graduated from high school there.
 After a brief stint with the army Beau got into theatre full time with Southern Illinois University.
 Graduating with degrees in both Theatre and Political Science, Beau got the opportunity to play several great roles at SIU, including George Gibbs in Our Town.
 Beau also got the chance to play leading roles in several new works by playwrights from SIU’s MFA playwright program, including The Highwayman by Thomas Michael Campbell,Copernicus Rising by Michael Rose, and others.